shockzinfinity/sapHowmuch.WebAPI/README.md

 ## Notes

 * For security reasons, the 'appSettings.config' file is not included in this repository.
-* Add 'appSettings.config' file to your project and set it to 'copy if newer version'.
+* Add 'appSettings.config' file to your project(sapHowmuch.Api.Web) and set it to 'copy if newer version'.
+* Likewise, add 'connectionStrings.config' file too.

 ## Prerequisites